blanton144/kcorrect/docs/sphinx/intro.rst

 Of potential additional use are:

-* :ref:`Fitter<fitter>`: a general photometry fitter class for users who want to fit their own SEDs.
+* :py:class:`Fitter <kcorrect.fitter.Fitter>`: a general photometry fitter class for users who want to fit their own SEDs.

-* :ref:`Template<template>`: a class for expressing templates.
+* :py:class:`Template <kcorrect.template.Template>`: a class for expressing templates.

-* :ref:`Response<response>`: a class for expressing bandpass responses, and projecting SEDs onto them.
+* :py:class:`Response <kcorrect.response.Response>`: a class for expressing bandpass responses, and projecting SEDs onto them.